zextras/tech-doc/source/_includes/_upgrade/node-cb.rst

 There are two equivalent methods to upgrade a |product|
 infrastructure: automatically using Ansible, or manually, node by node.
-While we suggest to use the former procedure, the latter allows you to follow closely, Node by Node, the upgrade process.
+While we suggest to use the former procedure, the latter allows you to follow closely, node by node, the upgrade process.

 .. _upgrade-ansible: